sammyne/mastering-ethereum/chapter02-ethereum-basics/README.md

 ## Compiling the Faucet Contract

-- Tool: `solc` installed with `yarn global add solc`, which would produce an executable named `solcjs` accessible across the OS
+- Tool: `solc` installed with `yarn global add solc@v0.5.6`, which would produce an executable named `solcjs` accessible across the OS
 - Compiling command goes as
   ```bash
   solcjs --bin Faucet.sol